 - Cool off at Water Country USA water park

 - Drive an hour east to Norfolk to catch a Norfolk Tides baseball game or visit their zoo

-Things to do in Williamsburg, VA for couples
+What to do in Williamsburg VA for couples

 - Williamsburg Tasting Trail – Visit an excellent selection of breweries, distilleries, wineries, and a meadery!

 - Go hiking at Freedom Park or along the Powhatan Creek Trail

 - Take a haunted tour of Colonial Williamsburg, such as the “Ghosts of Williamsburg” tour.

 - Drive over to the Virginia coastline and enjoy a day at the beach with one of these beach reads!